garrandall/popular-music-data/tracks/only-the-good-die-young-glee-cast.md

 You got a nice white dress and a party on your confirmation You got a brand new soul
-Ooh, and a cross of gold
+Oh and a cross of gold
 But, Virginia, they didn't give you quite enough information You didn't count on me
 When you were counting on your rosary, woah, oh, oh